pywbem/pywbemtools/design/pywbemclidesign.rst

 Goals
 -----
 * Provide the capability to inspect and manage WBEM Servers and in particular WBEM Servers compatible with the DMTF and SNIA specifications from a command line interface.
 * Use the pywbem API and classes as the basis for interfacing with WBEM servers
 * This is primarily a user tool and not an internal test tool so it needs to protect the user and provide as much convience as possible for the user.

-* Usable effectively by both occasional and power users
+* Usable effectively by both occasional and power users:

   * Interactive mode - Use a REPL so that within pywbemcli the user can execute multiple commands without exiting the pywbemcli shell.
 Thus, the user can make a connection and then explore that connection with multiple commands.
   * Script mode (complete command entered from command line)
 * Capable of executing all WBEM CIM/XML operations (with specific exceptions)
 * Include commands for other operations that will be a real advantage to developers, users, etc.
-* Good integrated help to minize requirement for external documentation
+* Integrated help to minize requirement for external documentation.
 * Python based and pure python implementation so that it can be used almost any python environment.
 * Expandable.
 Users should be able to add functionality with plugins

-Also, to make this really usable for testers, developers, etc. we need to provide a rich set of display/analysis tools within the tool.
+To make this really usable for testers, developers, etc. we need to provide a rich set of display/analysis tools within the tool.
 Just having an implementation of the 20 some cim/xml operations is NOT sufficient.
 We want the user to be able to see:

 * Structure information on the WBEM server environment; how components relate to one another.
+This means showing a visutal reprentation of the hierarchy of multiple items like classes and associations
 * Size information on the environment (how many instances, classes, etc.)
 * Time sequences of changing things within the environment
 * etc.